mattlaver/servicestub/README.md

 |   ├── 2/
 ```

-Create a GET file in each of the directories and populate it with the fake API data
+Create a GET file in each of the directories and populate them with fake API data

 ```
 ├── customers/